datasciblog/datasciblog.github.io/_posts/2019-12-06-DL-01-activation-functions.md

 - One exception of using **sigmoid** function is for the output layer of a binary classifier.
 - However, both functions could slow down the gradient descent algorithm as their derivatives become very small when input values are very large which usually occurs in training neural networks (*the vanishing gradient problem*).

-# ReLU vs leaky ReLU
+# ReLU vs Leaky ReLU
 - **ReLU** does not suffer from the vanishing gradient problem.
 It is a very common choice these days.
 - A disadvantage of **ReLU** is that its derivative is equal to 0 for negative input values.
 This is why we have **leaky ReLU**.
 However, **leaky ReLU** is not used as much as **ReLU** in practice.
 This is because when training neural networks, the input of ReLU function is usually large which can help overcome the disadvantage.